how to Survive Mountain Biking Down Bolivia’s Death Road

-Riding down the death road in Bolivia had my adreneline pumping the entire 5 hour ride down
+Riding down the death road in Bolivia had my adrenaline pumping the entire 5 hour’s ride down

-At some points, the road was so narrow only one bike could cross at a time and it seemed crazy that a bus could ever consider driving the road.
+At some points, the road was so narrow only one bike could cross at a time.
+It seemed crazy that a bus could ever consider driving the road.

-All along the road, there were crosses in remembrance of the lives lost along the road and, with the hazy mist surrounding, it was unbelievably eerie.
+All along the road, there were crosses in remembrance of the lives lost along the road.
+With the hazy mist surrounding the graves, it was unbelievably eerie.

 After around 3 hours the temperature began to rise and all the gear was making me hot.
-A couple of hours later we arrived in the jungle town of Coroico where we were happily greeted by locals and handed a cold beer.
+A couple of hours later we arrived in the jungle town of Coroico.
+We were happily greeted by locals and handed a cold cerveza.
 We were offered a zip line ride down the mountain which we bravely accepted.

-After the realization that we would be in the back of a truck driving up the very road we just biked, we had another beer.
+After the realization that we would be riding in the back of a truck and up the very road we just biked… we had another beer.
 The views from the zipline were incredible and we safely made it back to the ground.

 By the end, I was exhausted, had more than a few bug bites, and could hardly move my arms.